2 results found in St Abbs

 Wi-Fi Available.
 Pets Welcome.
 Disabled Access.
 On Site Parking.

-Hotels, Guest accommodation & Self Catering in St Abbs
+Hotels, Guest accommodation, Self Catering & Camping in St Abbs

 St Abbs is a small fishing village surrounded by jagged cliffs and old fishermens cottages tumbling down to its harbour.
 Sea angling, sub-aqua diving, bird-watching and regular sightseeing boat trips run from the harbour.
 A new visitor centre was opened in St Abbs in 2011 and the village has its own privately funded and independent Lifeboat Station.
 St Abbs is a very popular site for scuba divers.
 The sea around the village is unusually clear, in contrast to the more silt-laden coastal waters further to the north or south.
 These clear waters and the spectacular underwater scenery resulted in Britains first Voluntary Marine Reserve being established at St Abbs.